-Sensis Technology Services Manager, Gemma Harding, was recently interviewed by a recruiting company for their ‘Women in Technology’ series of profiles.
+Sensis Technology Services Manager, Gemma Harding, was recently interviewed by Davidson Technology for their ‘Women in Technology’ series of profiles.

 The article appeared across select digital channels, including LinkedIn.
 Here’s what Gemma had to say about her role and what she likes about working in this area of technology.